dreglad/helmfile/docs/advanced-features.md

 ### Adhoc Kustomization of Helm charts

-With Helmfile's integration with Helmfile, not only deploying Kustomization as a Helm chart, you can kustomize charts before installation.
+With Helmfile's integration with Kustomize, not only deploying Kustomization as a Helm chart, you can kustomize charts before installation.

 Currently, Helmfile allows you to set the following fields for kustomizing the chart: